 United Wambo Joint Venture Open Cut

-The United Wambo Joint Venture Open Cut mine commenced operation in 2020.
-It is forecast to produce up to 10 million tonnes per annum of saleable thermal and semi-soft metallurgical coal until 2042.
+The United Wambo Joint Venture Open Cut mine commenced operation in 2020 and produces thermal and semi-soft metallurgical coal for export.

 United Wambo is located 16 kilometres west of Singleton in the Hunter Valley, New South Wales.

-United Wambo is a 50:50 joint venture between United Collieries (Glencore and CFMMEU) and Wambo Coal (Peabody).
+United Wambo is a 50:50 joint venture between United Collieries (Glencore and MEU) and Wambo Coal (Peabody).

 The United Wambo Joint Venture includes joint development of lease areas owned by Wambo and United.
 The joint venture:

 - maximises resource recovery by removing constraints from surface boundaries and stratified leases

 - uses spare capacity in Wambo-owned coal handling and preparation plant (CHPP) and train loading facilities

 - excludes Wambo underground operations to the south of the joint venture tenement area.